Updated as at 16 June 2020

 c.
 Authorised parties (including inter alia, employers, SNEF, NTUC or any other union, NTUC U Care Centre and Migrant Workers’ Centre);

 d.
-Any third party engaged to maintain, repair or enhance this website or otherwise perform services for us for any purpose deemed appropriate by any or both of us.
+Any third party engaged to maintain, repair or enhance this website or otherwise perform services (such as customer research/surveys) for us for any purpose deemed appropriate by any or both of us.

 4. TAL collects, uses and discloses your Personal Data to: